-I would like to address the semantics of "restoration" before getting into specific approaches to restoration.
-Yesterday we heard Mr. Adler discuss restoration in legal terms, and today we've heard Mr. Allee discuss restoration in terms of enhancement of fish and wildlife habitats.
-When discussing on-site activity, restoration is the generally applied term.
-Off-site activity is more appropriately termed enhancement.
-Enhancement is based on social judgments and how humans evaluate natural resources.
-The values we place on resources can be material and measured in dollars or nonmaterial and measured in aesthetic or psychological rewards.
-I resent being forced into evaluating natural resources only from an economic perspective.
+I would like to address the semantics of restoration before I get into specific approaches of restoration.
+Yesterday we heard Mr. Adler discuss restoration in legal terms, and today we've heard Mr. Allee discuss restoration in terms of enhancement.
+I really think that when we're discussing on-site activity, it's restoration.
+Off-site activity is enhancement.
+Enhancement is based on social judgments and humans evaluating natural resources.
+I resent being forced into discussing natural resources from an economic perspective.
+I resent having to place monetary value on non-renewable resources.

-Part of enhancement activity can and should be directed toward increasing the appreciation of wildlife in the eyes of the public, in a nonmaterial sense.
-This is possible through education and interpretation work.
-Although some of the benefits of this effort would be measured in nonmaterial values, it would ultimately benefit the economy through increased tourism.
+Part of enhancement is to enhance the importance of wildlife in the eyes of the public, in a non-material sense.
+This is possible through education and interpretation work, and would ultimately benefit the economy through increased tourism.

-What criteria should we use in assessing costs of the oil spill and should restoration costs deal only with present day values of resources or should potential future values be considered as well?
-How do we contrast economic value with cultural value?
-We know the importance of mammals such as the bear, the fox and the killer whale in native American cultures, but how do we assign quantitative values to them?
-Additionally, there is also aesthetic value, which is difficult to assess, because so many of our natural resources are as yet unknown to the general public, and so not appreciated.
-We need to make a greater effort to educate the public about wildlife.
-This would lead to a greater appreciation of wildlife and support for the environment.
-A tremendous opportunity exists for enhancement of wildlife through education, both in public schools and for the general public.
-Interpretive trails and signing, pullouts along roads are examples of cost effective opportunities to increase public understanding and appreciation for wildlife.
+Should restoration costs deal only with present day values or should future values be considered as well?
+And how do you "value" something to begin with?
+We have economic value.
+We also have cultural value.
+We know the importance of mammals such as the bear, the fox, and the killer whale in native American cultures.
+Additionally, there is also the aesthetic value, which is difficult to evaluate, because so many of our resources are unknown to the general public, and so not appreciated.
+We need to have a higher level of education on our natural wildlife.
+This would lead to a higher level of support for the environment.
+A tremendous opportunity exists for enhancement of wildlife through education, both in public schools and for the general public through trail and interpretive signing, pull-outs along roads, etc. These opportunities are not very costly and could prove very beneficial.

-Individual species are often the focus of our concerns, for example the damage assessment efforts on mammals have been directed toward river otters, mink, bears and deer.
-Small mammals have been largely overlooked, and no work has yet been directed toward them.
-If we knew more about the ecology of small mammals in Alaska, we would undoubtedly have greater appreciation for them.
+As regards individual species concerns, most of the focus of the restoration effort has been on river otter, mink, bear and deer.
+The small mammals have been largely overlooked, and no work has yet been directed toward them.
+If we knew more about small mammals in Alaska, we could have more appreciation for them.
 For example, why is the arctic hare no longer present in its historic North Slope range?
-Is it because of human influences; global changes; natural changes?
+Is it because of human influences?
+Global changes?
+Natural changes?
 We just don't know.
-The ecological role of small mammals within ecosystems is not understood.
-Small mammals such as voles, lemmings and shrews are important in the transfer of energy between trophic levels.
-Within Prince William Sound there are over 30 species of terrestrial mammals.
+The ecological role of small mammals is not understood other than with respect to predator populations.
+The trophic levels of small mammals such as voles, lemmings, and shrews, is not known.

+Within Prince William Sound there are over 100 species, including cetaceans, and 100+ subspecies of mammals.

-In summary, I would like to highlight some general categories for which restoration funds should be used:
+In summary, I would like to outline some general categories where restoration funds should be used:

-- Protection of critical habitats for mammals outside of the spill area; - Education, research and interpretive programs through various state and federal agencies and school systems throughout the state; - Inventorying and research on small mammals, which have been largely ignored up to now.
-The most efficient way to do this would be through a small grants program; and - Enhancement of environmental values both directly through habitat improvement work and by increasing public appreciation for wildlife.
+• Protection of critical habitat even outside of the spill area;

+- Education, research, and interpretive programs, possibly through the Department of Highways; - Long term monitoring and research of small mammals, which have been largely ignored up to now.
+The most efficient way to do this would be through a small grant program; and - Enhancement (this is a human concept) and both the environmental and the human perspective on change must be based on knowledge and fact.